MrShiny608/MrShiny608/_posts_md/2025-04-15-ProfilingCodeWithoutGettingTricked.md

 Unfortunately, this is where many engineers go wrong.
 They speculate about the problem and implement a fix without ever measuring whether it actually helped.
 If you're not measuring, you're guessing.

-There’s nothing wrong with forming hypotheses - that’s how good science works.
+There's nothing wrong with forming hypotheses - that's how good science works.
 But the hypothesis isn't the answer.
-You’ve got to test it.
+You've got to test it.

 So how do we *actually* measure our optimisations?